Meet our team

 Zahrah Rizwan

-Zahrah Rizwan is a feminist researcher with a background in advocacy and communications in the the non-profit sector of Sri Lanka.
+Zahrah Rizwan is a feminist researcher with a background in advocacy and communications in the non-profit sector of Sri Lanka.
 She functions as an Advisor at FRIDA, the Feminist Fund; and is a part of local youth activist groups such as Hashtag Generation and Sisterhood Initiative.
 Zahrah holds a B.A.
-(Hons) University of Colombo and a Bachelors in Business, Australia; and is currently pursuing her Masters in Gender and Women’s Studies at the University of Colombo.
-Her research interests include taking an intersectional lens to exploring sex work, night economies, violence and mental health in Sri Lanka.
+(Hons) at the University of Colombo and a Bachelors in Business, Australia; and is currently pursuing her Master's in Gender and Women’s Studies at the University of Colombo.
+Her research focuses on using an intersectional lens to explore sex work, night economies, violence and mental health in Sri Lanka.

 Colombia Team